top of page

 I finger the clothesline, rusty in spots, strung from one end of the balcony to the other.
 Sundries lazily flap in the cross breezes without regard for the asphalt five stories down.
 Risk -- part of the human landscape in Beirut -- anything can happen, a bombing, an assassination, an invasion, a war, a wedding.
 Despite this, life forges ahead with little effort to dredge up the past and sulk in its lament.
 Tears are left to salt the Mediterranean by the women who have lost husbands and sons to war.

 If I close my eyes, the scent of the sea lingers in coastal breezes.
-Being in a continual languid state must be a practiced art for Arab women because something still struggles within me to be somewhere at some certain time.
-There’s a feeling of guilt that ever so slightly suggests I ought to be at an office sitting behind a desk punching the clock.
-In the East, there exists an internal clock, one connected to the movements of the sun and moon across the sky.
-Perhaps this is the reason I’ve always disliked wearing a watch.
-My natural inclination to follow the sun, to recognize place and time in this manner must have been deeply rooted within me by centuries of my ancestors living within the Levant, and I fall into Lebanon’s seductive embrace with ease.
+Being in a continual languid state must be a practiced art for Arab women here because something within me still struggles to be somewhere at a certain time.
+In the East, however, there exists an internal clock, one connected to the movements of the sun and moon across the sky and I find myself more inclined to recognize place and time in this manner.
+I fall into Lebanon’s seductive embrace with such great ease.

 Published Work